 Rio Pride usually takes place around September-November.
 It changes each year, largely due to funding problems.
 In 2017 it took place in November, and in 2018 in June it is rumored to be in September.
 Check their Facebook page for the most up to date information.

 Bogota Pride in Colombia

-When Stefan first travelled to South America in 2005, Colombia was a off limits.
+When Stefan first travelled to South America in 2005, Colombia was off limits.
 It was a dangerous place to travel and tourists were advised not to come here.
-When we visited in 2017, so much has changed.
-It’s not only a much safer place, it’s also one of the more gay friendly countries in Latin America.
+When we visited in 2017, so much had changed.
+It's not only a much safer place, but it's also become one of the more gay friendly countries in Latin America.
 For example, in 2016 it legalised gay marriage, making it the 6th country in the Americas to do so after Canada (2005), Argentina (2010), Uruguay (2013), Brazil (2013) and the USA (2015).

 Most of the big cities in Colombia have their own gay scenes, particularly Bogota, Medellin and Cartagena, and they also have their own gay prides taking place in late June/early July.
 The largest is the “Orgullo Gay” of Bogota, with around 50,000 people gathering.
 Bogota Pride is one of our favourites because it has the best after party – at the famous “Theatron” – the largest gay club in South America.
 Theatron is a mega club complex with 13 clubs inside with around 5,000 people.
 It is one of the best gay parties we’ve ever been to in our travels and reason alone to visit Bogota.

 For the most up-to-date information about the next Bogota Pride, join their Facebook group and check their Facebook page.
 You can also read more about what it's like growing up gay in Colombia with our interview with Jesus from Barranquilla.